elatov/elatov.github.io/_posts/2012-04-16-veritas-enterprise-manager-causes-scsi-reservation-issues-when-used-with-rdms.md

 	/dev/sdcs1 1 4294967295 2147483647+ ee EFI GPT

-From above, we could gather that it&#8217;s a Fibre-Channel Lun of about 30GB, but the interesting thing came from the fdisk output.
+From above, we could gather that it's a Fibre-Channel Lun of about 30GB, but the interesting thing came from the fdisk output.
 It had a GPT partition on that LUN, which usually means that this LUN is used as an RDM and is directly presented to the Guest OS.

 I asked the customer what that RDM was used for, and to check if there is any special application within the Guest OS that would use SCSI Reservations.
-It turned out that it was a change within Veritas Enterprise Administrator, just had to click a button that said &#8220;Remove SCSI reservations&#8221;.
+It turned out that it was a change within Veritas Enterprise Administrator, just had to click a button that said "Remove SCSI reservations".
 After that, the messages stopped showing up in the vmkernel.

 <div class="SPOSTARBUST-Related-Posts">
   <H3>